 While dark chocolate can be a healthy substitute for your sweet tooth cravings, remember to keep everything in moderation.

 “Try sticking to just a few ounces of dark chocolate a week,” says Dr. Bensch.
 “And keep it simple — avoid any bars that include added sugar or fat.”

 Nuts are loaded with healthy, unsaturated fats that can help lower LDL cholesterol.
 Research consistently shows that tree nuts — including almonds, walnuts, pistachios, pecans, cashews, hazelnuts and Brazil nuts — can not only lower cholesterol but also reduce fats in the blood, called triglycerides, that cause the arteries to harden and increase the risk for heart attack or stroke.

 “Nuts are easy to add to holiday snacks and desserts, but keep in mind that they are still high in calories,” notes Dr. Bensch.
 “Aim for one-and-a-half ounces per day (about a handful).
 Try them for a healthy snack during the day, or add them to your oatmeal or low-fat yogurt for breakfast.
 And if possible, stick to unsalted nuts, as added sodium can increase your blood pressure.”

 Fiber-packed whole grains, including oats, barley and oat bran, can all help keep your cholesterol levels in check.
 These foods feature soluble fiber, which can also help reduce the amount of cholesterol your body absorbs.

 Try switching up your breakfast routine with different takes on oatmeal by adding various healthy toppings like fruit, nuts or honey.
-Or, you can swap out your rice side dish for barley.

 Aim for 5 to 10 grams of high-fiber foods every day, making sure to mix in other fiber-full ingredients like bananas, pears, berries, apples and beans.